 Ohio Debt Collection Laws: Protections from Debt Collectors

 In addition to the protection the FDCPA provides against abusive practices, Ohio state law protects some of your assets from collection.
 If a debt collector wins a judgment against you, it can generally collect (with a court order) by garnishing your wages or bank accounts, seizing your property, or putting a lien on your home.
 However, they can’t take everything.

-Debt collectors must leave 75% in pay each week alone.
+Debt collectors must leave 75% in pay each week alone, and more may be protected if your earnings are low.
 Unless your debt is to a federal agency, they also can’t take any government payments, such as Social Security, disability, or any state-administered benefits.
-They have to leave $3,775 in equity in your car.
+They have to leave $4,450 in equity in your car.
 That means that if your car is worth $10,000 and you owe $7,000 on it, your equity is only $3,000 and debt collectors can’t seize the vehicle.

-Using the same principles, Ohio law protects up to $136,925 of equity in your home.
-If you have more than $3,775 of equity in your car or $136,925 in your home, a debt collector may seize and sell the asset but must pay you the $3,775 or $136,925 after the sale.
-Ohio law also protects up to $12,625 in household goods including furniture, clothing, and musical instruments.
-The law protects jewelry valued up to $1,600.
-Finally, debt collectors must leave $475 in your bank account.
+Using the same principles, Ohio law protects up to $161,375 of equity in your home.
+If you have more than $4,450 of equity in your car or $161,375 in your home, a debt collector may collect against those assets.
+But, the exempt amount is still yours.
+And, this is just a sampling of some of the most commonly-used exemptions.
 (Please note, these exemption amounts change regularly, so consult with an attorney for updated numbers.)
 R.C. § 2329.66

 Federal and Ohio state law offer you some protection from the practices of debt collectors and from collection itself, but there is another way: filing for bankruptcy.